-Ye es No

-Investment and financing policy X

-Design of the structure of the corporate group x

-Corporate governance policy

-Corporate social responsibility policy

-The strategic or business plan, management targets and annual x

-budgets

-Remuneration and evaluation of senior officers X

-Risk control and management policy, and the periodic monitoring of

-internal information and control systems

-Dividend policy, as well as the policies and (particularly) limits applying x

-to treasury stock.
+Investment and financing policy Yes Establishment of the group structure Yes Corporate governance policy Yes Corporate social responsibility policy Yes Strategic or business plan and the annual management and budget targets Yes Remuneration policy and assessment of senior management performance Yes Risk control and management policy and periodical follow-up of internal control and reporting systems Yes Dividend and treasury share policy, especially its limits, Yes

-B.1.11.
-Complete the next tables regarding the aggregate directors' remuneration accrued in the year:
+B.1.11 Fill in the tables below on to the aggregate remuneration of directors accrued during the financial year:

-a) In the company to which this report refers:
+The company to which this report refers:

-Remuneration item Thousand euro
+Remuneration item Thousand Euros

-Fixed remuneration 4,075
+Fixed remuneration 3,724

-Variable remuneration 1,866
+Variable remuneration 1,639

 Per diems

-Remuneration mandated by the Articles of Incorporation 2,040
+Statutory remuneration 1,937

-Stock options and/or other financial instruments
+Stock Options and/or other financial instruments

-Other
+Others

-Total: 7,981
+Total: 7,300

-Other benefits Thousand euro
+Other benefits Thousand Euros

 Advances

 Loans granted

-Pension funds and plans: Contributions

-Pension funds and plans: Obligations

-Life insurance premiums

-Guarantees granted by the company to directors

-NOTE: Manuel Menéndez López and José María Sagardoy Llonis stepped down from the Board of Directors on 2 March 2009.
-Javier Ribas has been a member of the Board of Directors since 11 June 2009.

-b) Company directors who belong to the boards of directors and/or senior management of group companies:
+Pension Funds and Plans: Contributions Pension Funds and Plans: Liabilities contracted Life insurance premiums Guarantees given by the Company to the Directors b) As members of boards of directors and/or undertaking senior management in other group companies:

-Remuneration item Thousand euro
+Remuneration item Thousand Euros

-Fixed remuneration
+Fixed remuneration 0

-Variable remuneration
+Variable remuneration 0

-Per diems
+Per diems 0

-Remuneration mandated by the Articles of Incorporation 169
+Statutory remuneration 0

-Stock options and/or other financial instruments
+Stock Options and/or other financial instruments 0

-Other

-Total: 169
+Others 0

+Tot al:

-Other benefits Thousand euro
+Other benefits Thousand Euros

-Advances
+Advances 0

-Loans granted
+Loans granted 0

-Pension funds and plans: Contributions
+Pension Funds and Plans: Contributions 0

-Pension funds and plans: Obligations
+Pension Funds and Plans: Liabilities contracted 0

-Life insurance premiums
+Life insurance premiums 0

-Guarantees granted by the company to directors
+Guarantees given by the Company to the Directors 0

-c) Total remuneration by type of director:
+c) Total remuneration per type of director:

-Type of director By company By group
+Type of director Per company Per group

-Executive 5,702
+Executive directors 5,122

-External and proprietary 1,875 169
+External directors representing significant 1,816

-External and independent 404
+External independent directors 362

-Other external
+Other external directors

-Total: 7,981 169
+Total: 7,300

-d) With respect to profit attributable to the parent company:
+d) With regard to the profits attributed to the equity holders of the company:

-Total directors' remuneration (in thousand euro) 8,150 Total directors' remuneration/profit attributed to the parent company (%): 2.65
+Total remuneration to directors (in Thousand Euros) 7,300 Total remuneration to directors/profit attributed to the equity holders of the company (in %) 2.42

-B.1.12.Indicate senior executives who are not executive directors and the total remuneration accrued to them in the year:
+B.1.12 Identify the members of senior management who are not at concurrently executive directors and indicate the total remuneration accrued in their favour during the financial year:

-Name Position JOSÉ LUIS DE LA TORRE SÁNCHEZ CHAIRMAN OF FCC SERVICIOS ANTONIO GÓMEZ CIRIA GENERAL MANAGER OF ADMINISTRATION AND DIETER KIEFER CHAIRMAN AND CEO OF CEMENTOS PORTLAND VALDERRIVAS, S.A.
-JOSÉ MAYOR OREJA CHAIRMAN OF FCC CONSTRUCCIÓN, S.A.
-VICTOR PASTOR FERNÁNDEZ GENERAL MANAGER OF FINANCE GÉRARD RIES DEPUTY GENERAL MANAGER OF INTERNATIONAL STRATEGY AND CORPORATE DEVELOPMENT EDUARDO GONZÁLEZ GÓMEZ GENERAL MANAGER OF ENERGY AND SUSTAINABILITY

-JOSÉ MANUEL VELASCO GUARDADO GENERAL MANAGER OF COMMUNICATIONS AND CORPORATE RESPONSIBILITY MIGUEL HERNANZ SANJUAN GENERAL MANAGER OF INTERNAL AUDITING FRANCISCO MARTÍN MONTEAGUDO GENERAL MANAGER OF HUMAN RESOURCES
+Name of director Position DON JOSÉ LUIS DE LA TORRE SÁNCHEZ CHAIRMAN OF FCC SERVICIOS DON ANTONIO GÓMEZ CIRIA GENERAL MANAGER OF ADMINISTRATION AND IT DON DIETER KIEFER CHAIRMAN AND CEO OF CEMENTOS PORTLAND VALDERRIVAS, S.A.
+DON JOSÉ MAYOR OREJA CHAIRMAN OF FCC CONSTRUCCIÓN, S.A.
+DON VICTOR PASTOR FERNÁNDEZ GENERAL MANAGER OF FINANCE DON EDUARDO GONZÁLEZ GÓMEZ GENERAL MANAGER OF ENERGY AND SUSTAINABILITY DON JOSÉ MANUEL VELASCO GUARDADO GENERAL MANAGER OF COMMUNICATIONS AND CORPORATE RESPONSIBILITY DON MIGUEL HERNANZ SANJUAN GENERAL MANAGER OF INTERNAL AUDITING DON FRANCISCO MARTÍN MONTEAGUDO GENERAL MANAGER OF HUMAN RESOURCES